drirodri/users-api/README.md

 - 🛡️ **Guards Implementation** - AuthGuard and RolesGuard
 - ⚡ **Error Handling** - Comprehensive exception handling

+### API Documentation

+- 📚 **Swagger/OpenAPI Integration** - Automated API docs with DTO schemas, enums, and error responses
+- 🏷️ **Custom Decorators for Swagger** - DRY and consistent documentation for all endpoints
+- 📝 **Enum and DTO Schemas** - All DTOs and enums are fully documented in Swagger UI

 ### Testing & Quality Assurance

 - 🧪 **Unit Testing** - Comprehensive Jest test suite for controllers